Sanyu05/Flower/readMe.txt

 -- How to use the app --
 1) Download your .csv and place it in the same folder as your working directory, where main.py is
-2) If you do not have a .csv to test with the folder already as some pre-loaded .csv files -> [bmw_sales.csv, Coffee_sales.csv, movies.csv, customers-100.csv]
+2) If you do not have a .csv to test with the folder already has some pre-loaded .csv files -> [bmw_sales.csv, Coffee_sales.csv, movies.csv, customers-100.csv]
 4) pip install any nessary, the ones used are -> csv, numpy, pathlib, re, math, matplotlib
 3) Run the main.py files with the command -> python main.py